365CSI/iCSR/CSR-5-minute-quickstart.md

     if (typeof iCSR !== 'undefined') executeCSR();//line is required to keep Cisar doing live edits, can be omitted in production

 ## cool?

+You can play with the ``//commented`` lines to quickly see what iCSR.js does